arrow

 Repertoire

-The Repertoire Committee consists of Anders Eby, professor and conductor, Arne Lundmark, singer and former head of planning of the Swedish Radio Choir and Johan Pejler, singer in the Swedish Radio Choir.
+The Repertoire committee consists of Helene Stureborg, conductor and head of planning for the Swedish Radio Choir, Evabritt Selén, singer and former head of planning for the Swedish Radio Choir and Lars Johansson Brissman, singer in the Swedish Radio Choir.

-The repertoire of Eric Ericson Award is chosen from repertoire in the Classical, Romantic and contemporary periods of Western art music.
-Swedish and Nordic music in general have a special role in the Competition.
-In other respects, the aim has been to find works with a similar length, similar degree of difficulty and, above all, that they contain inspiring challenges for the competing choir conductors; difficulties that also make it easier for the jury to make an assessment.
+The repertoire is selected from the classical, romantic and contemporary periods of Western art music.
+Swedish and Nordic music in general has a special role in the competition.
+The intention is to choose works of similar length, similar difficulty and, above all, that they contain inspiring challenges for the competing choir conductors; difficulties which also make it easier for the jury to make an assessment.

 ABOUT THE ERIC ERICSON AWARD